 Find out more about managing your charity’s volunteers.

-You can also read more about working with volunteers from the Institute of Fundraising Code of Practice.
+You can also read more about working with volunteers in the Code of Fundraising Practice.

 5.3 Working with commercial partners